 6. Pharming

 Next, let’s learn a bit about pharming.
-It is nothing but another cyber attack where hackers redirect the traffic from your website to another fake website to gain confidential information about visitors.
+It is nothing but another cyber attack in which hackers redirect traffic from your website to another fake website to gain confidential information about visitors.
 This confidential information may include account numbers, social security numbers, login credentials, etc.

 In this case, a hacker first infects a user’s computer by sending malicious codes through emails.
 Then, the malicious code changes the host’s files in the computer to carry away the traffic from the intended website to a malicious one.